Updated: Sep 15, 2022

 Once planted, thyme will grow well without fertilization, but it will definitely benefit from the occasional application of well-aged manure or a balanced fertilizer.

-For herbs, an organic mulch of aged bark or shredded leaves will improve the soil as it breaks down in time.
+For your herb garden, an organic mulch of aged bark or shredded leaves will improve the soil as it breaks down in time.

-Remember to always keep mulches off your plants’ stems to prevent possible rot.
+Remember to always keep mulches off your plants’ stems to prevent possible root rot.

 TRANSPLANTING BEST PRACTICES